mohit-marathe/zetajs/README.md

 # zetajs: Access ZetaOffice in the Browser from JavaScript via UNO

-The `zeta.js` library provides the facilities to run an instance of ZetaOffice integrated in your web site, allowing you to control it with JavaScript code via the LibreOffice [UNO](https://wiki.documentfoundation.org/Documentation/DevGuide) technology.
+The zetajs library provides the facilities to run an instance of ZetaOffice integrated in your web site, allowing you to control it with JavaScript code via the LibreOffice [UNO](https://wiki.documentfoundation.org/Documentation/DevGuide) technology.